Texas Senate, District 19

-District 19 is one of the largest legislative districts in the United States, containing all or part of 17 counties and covering more than 35,000 square miles and about 400 miles of the Texas-Mexico border.
-The district contains 55 public school districts, more than 23,000 oil and gas wells, 10 state parks, three national parks, and more than 2,700 miles of highways and interstate transportation infrastructure.
+District 19 is one of the largest legislative districts in the United States, containing all or part of 14 counties and covering more than 35,000 square miles and about 400 miles of the Texas-Mexico border.
 Redistricting in 2010 led to District 19 losing several western counties and gaining several eastern ones.
 The district is 66% Hispanic.

-Top 5 biggest cities in district
+Biggest cities in the district

 District 19 has a population of 800,501 with 566,604 that is at voting age from the 2010 census.

 Election history

 Election history of District 20 from 1992.